OpenTidalFarm/OpenTidalFarm/README.md

  print "Turbine friction: ", config.params['turbine_friction']
 ```

-The location, power generated and turbine friction of the optimised layout can be stored in a .csv file named 'turbine_info.csv', simply add this line to your program:
+The location, power generated and turbine friction of the optimised layout can be stored in .csv files named 'turbine_info.csv' in the iteration directories, simply add this line to your program:

 ```python
  config.params["print_individual_turbine_power"] = True
 ```

+Additionally, the very results of the initial guess is stored in 'iter_0/initial_turbine_info.csv'.

 Citing
 ======
 Please cite the following paper if you are using OpenTidalFarm:

 S.W.
 Funke, P.E.
 Farrell, M.D.
-Piggott, Tidal turbine array optimisation using the adjoint approach, Renewable Energy, submitted (2013) [arXiv:1304.1768](http://arxiv.org/abs/1304.1768)
+Piggott, Tidal turbine array optimisation using the adjoint approach, Renewable Energy, accepted (2013) [arXiv:1304.1768](http://arxiv.org/abs/1304.1768)

 For the automated optimisation framework used by OpenTidalFarm, please cite: